 In this podcast, we talk with an Africa PH about all the things a hunter should consider when planning an African safari.
 We talk about politics, money and the funny quirks of hunting alongside an Afrikaans PH.
 This is an episode you just have to listen to if you are interested in hunting in Africa (and you should be).
+Here’s another podcast to listen to if you are thinking about taking your family on Safari.

 - Airport pickup – A good PH (Professional Hunter) will be there to meet you the moment you clear customs and be with you until you go back through customs.
 If not, find a different PH.